Warped cones, (non-)rigidity, and piecewise properties, with a joint appendix with Dawid Kielak: Piecewise properties and warped cones

 \begin{prop} Let $\Gamma\acts Y$ be a Lipschitz action. \begin{enumerate} \item $(\Gamma \times \cO Y,d_1)$ has property A if and only if both $\Gamma$ and $\cO Y$ have property A. \item $(\Gamma \times \cO Y,d_1)$ has finite asymptotic dimension if and only if both $\Gamma$ and $\cO Y$ have finite asymptotic dimension; in fact,

 \item Assume that the action is isometric and $E$ is a Banach space such that $E\oplus E$ is isomorphic to a subspace of $E$.
-Then, clearly, $(\Gamma \times \cO Y,d_1)$ embeds coarsely into $E$ if and only if both $\Gamma$ and $\cO Y$ do. \end{enumerate} If the action is additionally free, and the equivalent conditions mentioned in \eqref{1}, \eqref{2} or \eqref{3} hold, then the warped cone $\cO_\Gamma Y$ has, respectively, piecewise property A, piecewise finite asymptotic dimension of piecewise embeds coarsely into $E$. \end{prop} \begin{proof} For the ``only if'' part of \eqref{1}, \eqref{2} and \eqref{3} it suffices to observe that $\Gamma$ and $\cO Y$ embed coarsely into $(\Gamma \times \cO Y,d_1)$.
-For $\Gamma$, the map $\gamma\mapsto (\gamma, x)$ is an isometric embedding for any $x\in \cO Y$.
-The case of $\cO Y$ is less obvious, but a reasoning similar to that in in the proof of Lemma \ref{2.1} shows that
+Then, clearly, $(\Gamma \times \cO Y,d_1)$ embeds coarsely into $E$ if and only if both $\Gamma$ and $\cO Y$ do. \end{enumerate} If the action is additionally free, and the equivalent conditions mentioned in \eqref{1}, \eqref{2}, or \eqref{3} hold, then the warped cone $\cO_\Gamma Y$ has, respectively, piecewise property A, piecewise finite asymptotic dimension, or piecewise embeds coarsely into $E$. \end{prop} \begin{proof} For the `only if' part of \eqref{1}, \eqref{2}, and \eqref{3} it suffices to observe that $\Gamma$ and $\cO Y$ embed coarsely into $(\Gamma \times \cO Y,d_1)$.
+For $\Gamma$, the map $\gamma\mapsto (\gamma, x)$ is an isometric embedding for any $t>0$ and $x\in tY$.
+For $\cO Y$, the family of maps (over $t>0$):